lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 1. Calling `sin` and `cos` at every pixel rendering would be too taxing on our nRF52 microcontroller

-1. We have plenty of ROM on PineTime (64 KB).
-Perfect for simple __Lookup Tables__ that will map Virtual Pixel to Physical Pixels and vice versa.
+1. We have plenty of ROM on PineTime (512 KB).
+Perfect for our nRF52 microcontroller to look up simple __Lookup Tables__ that will map Virtual Pixel to Physical Pixels and vice versa.

 1. How will the Lookup Tables work?
 Given a Virtual Pixel on CHIP-8, we need to find out the corresponding Physical Pixels on the curvy PineTime display.

-And the Lookup Tables will also tell us the Virtual Pixel that corresponds to each Physical Pixel.
+1. And the Lookup Tables will also tell us the Virtual Pixel that corresponds to each Physical Pixel.
 (This is a One Virtual Pixel to Multiple Physical Pixel mapping...
 Mathematically, `1:N`)

 1. The PineTime display is only 240x240...
 Precomputing and storing the Lookup Tables into ROM should be easy.
 Note that the mapping of Square to Sphere is Symmetric on the X and Y axes.
 So we only need to compute one quadrant of the mapping!
-(I chose the lower right quadrant: `X >= 0, Y >= 0`)
+(I chose the lower right quadrant)

+1. To compute the Lookup Tables, we'll take a few points from the Square to Sphere mapping and interpolate them (i.e. fill in the missing pixels between the points).

+1. Interpolating the pixels is probably a good idea for the long term...
+It lets us tweak the mapping manually by adjusting the position of the points.

 # Map Physical Pixels to Virtual Pixels